JulianJorgensen/jocelyn/_drafts/emotions---energy-in-motion.md

 Whatever negative experience we go through, in order to truly “get over it” we need to complete the process of expressing our low-vibrational emotions.
 <br>
 <br>For example, when we have to cry we should let ourselves do so, fully and completely.
 It doesn’t matter if it is one tear or 100 tears, we have to let them all flow.
 It is easy to think “I don’t want to cry right now,” “Crying doesn’t fix anything,” “I’m weak if I cry,” “I don’t want to cry anymore.”
 This pattern of self-judgement is really doing ourselves a disfavour because these feelings get shelved in a very vulnerable place that we’re afraid to address later.
-It finds a place under the rug and thus, out of sight out of mind... or so we think.
+It finds a place under the rug and thus, out of sight out of mind… or so we think.
 It will come back sooner or later but along with all the other emotional dust bunnies you’ve ignored and it’ll be an overwhelming, perhaps even a confusing experience of trying to make sense of them and addressing them all at once.
 <br>
 <br>Do you choose to ignore them and sweep it all under again?
 That will cause anxiety because now you’ve seen how much you’ve buried.
 Or, do you routinely do an overhaul of clearing them out all in one go?
 You’ll probably feel overwhelmed by the work load and end up so exhausted you’ll keep sweeping the next ones under for the next big clearing.
 Neither options are really healthy or effective.
 It is better to be present.
 To cycle through each one as they come; like the waves of the ocean, the feeling will well up, hit a climatic high point and roll back down into stillness until the next wave.
 Better and easier to move with the motions than fight it.
 The more you resist, the more it persists.
-Once it becomes a habit it won’t seem so laborious anymore, in fact the movement will feel natural... be like water. &nbsp;
+Once it becomes a habit it won’t seem so laborious anymore, in fact the movement will feel natural… be like water. &nbsp;
 <br>
 <br>We must let ourselves express without judgement, the cycle of emotions from beginning to end are normal, valuable, and a necessity.
 We are letting ourselves heal through the process; we are giving ourselves permission for it to come to an end.
 <br>
-<br>There are several things you can do to help keep your energy in motion...
+<br>There are several things you can do to help keep your energy in motion…

 &nbsp;